Green Cross (chemical warfare)

-Green Cross (Grünkreuz) is a World War I chemical warfare pulmonary agent consisting of chloropicrin (PS, Aquinite, Klop), phosgene (CG, Collongite) and/or trichloromethyl chloroformate (Surpalite, Perstoff).
+Green Cross (Grünkreuz) is a German World War I chemical warfare pulmonary agent consisting of chloropicrin (PS, Aquinite, Klop), phosgene (CG, Collongite) and/or trichloromethyl chloroformate (diphosgene, Surpalite, Perstoff).

 Green Cross is also a generic World War I German marking for artillery shells with pulmonary agents (chemical payload affecting the lungs).
 The tip of the projectile with the fuse end painted green and a green cross at the bottom of the cartridge.

 Other Green Cross mixtures were based on phosgene and/or diphosgene.

 The first use of Green Cross was on May 31 1915 in a German offensive in Ypres.
 The mixture was chlorine-phosgene, with 95% and 5%.